Entangled Photon Pair Generator via Biexciton-Exciton Cascade in Semiconductor Quantum Dots and its Simulation: Abstract

 \section{Abstract}

 The generation of entangled photon pairs is highly useful for many types of quantum technologies.
 In this work an entangled photon pair generator that utilises the biexciton-exciton cascade in semiconductor quantum dots is described on a physical, mathematical, and software level.
 The system is implemented and simulated as a self-contained component in a framework for bigger quantum optical experiments.
 Thus, it is a description to further the holistic understanding of the system for interdisciplinary audiences in a hopefully simple yet sufficient manner.
 It is described from the condensed matter physics fundamentals, over the most important quantum optical properties, to a mathematical description of the used model, and finally a software description and simulation, making it an executable description of such a system.
+We provide a compact description in the Kraus operator formalism to seamlessly incorporate such an entangled photon pair generator simulation component into bigger simulations consisting of multiple components at a reasonable computational cost.
+The simulation accommodates a wide range of parameter regimes and makes it possible to simulate many different excitation strategies.
+This includes resonant two-photon excitation, adiabatic rapid passage chirped excitation, and dichromatic pulsed excitation.